 THIS is one of those soups that makes you feel good about your health and is still incredibly delicious and satisfying.
 Beans are probably the most underrated super food.
 They’re packed full of fiber, protein, and antioxidants, while still being super inexpensive and shelf stable.
 And when you get 15 different varieties all in one pot, you’ve got a serious nutrition powerhouse!
-Someone on Instagram asked me for a 15 Bean Soup the other day (sorry, your message got lost and I can’t find your name!) and it sounded really yummy at the moment, so I decided to add it to my menu for the week.
-I decided to make it a Vegetarian 15 Bean Soup (it’s actually vegan) to keep it simple and low cost, but you could always add some bacon, a smoked ham hock, or smoked turkey leg to your soup for a little extra smoky flavor.
+I decided to make it a Vegetarian 15 Bean Soup (it’s actually vegan) this week, but you could always add some bacon, a smoked ham hock, or smoked turkey leg to your soup for a little extra smoky flavor.

 “15 Bean Soup” mixes are fairly common in most major grocery stores, and they are sold right along side the other dry beans.
 I used Hurst’s Brand, which are in many major grocery stores.
 They’re basically just a mix of 15 bean varieties in one bag, and they’re quite beautiful, with all their different colors, patterns, and sizes.
 They usually come with a seasoning packet, just like instant ramen, but I prefer to add my own herbs and spices.

 While this soup itself is vegan, I ended up topping it with some shaved parmesan.
 Other good toppings would be a dollop of sour cream, Greek yogurt (you could do coconut yogurt to keep it vegan), or even some shredded cheddar or Monterey Jack.
 And I definitely suggest serving with some crusty bread on the side (try this no-knead bread).